guilhermefarto/conways-game-of-life/README.md

 ## Dependencies

-* Drop 1.0.2 by Ramin Soleymani, original sDrop by Andreas Schlegel
+* [Drop 1.0.2](http://transfluxus.github.io/drop/) by Ramin Soleymani, original [sDrop](www.sojamo.de/libraries/drop/) by Andreas Schlegel

 > Drop is a processing library that lets you drag and drop objects such as files, images, bookmarks, or text into your processing sketch

-All other dependencies of this project are native to Processing platform.
+Other dependencies of this project are native to Processing platform.

 ## Contact / License